|

 Capcom

-company stickers either on the top (as is pictured
+company stickers either on the top or on the sides.
+I suppose

-the stickers are meant to deter people from
+the stickers were designed to deter people from

 a pain to open, anyway, with their tab-locking

-shells, so I didn't need a sticker to keep my
+shells, so I don't need stickers to keep my

 fingers away.
 After breaking the bank, the last